-Prior to the UN HLM, the UHC movement (including governments, parliamentarians, civil society, private sector, international agencies, global health networks and academia) came together behind the UHC Key Largets, commitments and actions in the political declaration.
+Prior to the UN HLM, the UHC movement (including governments, parliamentarians, civil society, private sector, international agencies, global health networks and academia) came together behind the UHC Key Asks, which fed into the key targets, commitments and actions in the political declaration.
 These UHC asks and actions are mutually reinforcing with the seven urgent actions to prepare the world for health emergencies issued by the Global Preparedness Monitoring Board in 2019.